OMNI-SLO-Monitoring/OMNI-overview-and-documentation/definition-of-done.md

-# Definition of Done
+# Definition of Done (User Stories)

-- Readme (How to install, run, use and configure) wurde aktualisiert bzw fertiggestellt
+- [ ] Readme (How to install, run, use and configure) is up to date/finished
-- Das Feature ist dokumentiert
-- Alle nicht getter und setter Methoden sind dokumentiert
-- Es wurden Unit tests für neue Features erstellt
-- Alle Tests müssen erfolgreich sein
+- [ ] The feature has a documentation
+- [ ] All get and set methods are documented
+- [ ] Unit tests for new features are available and working
+- [ ] All tests have to be successful
-- Alle Pull Requests wurden erfolgreich in den dev branch gemerged
+- [ ] All Pull requests are merged correctly in the dev branch
-- Alle Akzeptanzkriterien sind erfüllt
+- [ ] All acceptance criterias are fulfilled

+# Definition of Done (Pull requests)

+- [ ] Readme (How to install, run, use and configure) is up to date/finished
+- [ ] The feature has a documentation
+- [ ] All get and set methods are documented
+- [ ] Unit tests for new features are available and working
+- [ ] All tests have to be successful
+- [ ] At least one reviewer has to accept the pull request